kaptain-kavern/ADogSaid/README.md

 # ADogSaid...
 Adds basic animal surgeries and bionics to Rimworld

+## Compatibilty
+* This mod will *not be compatible* with **Fluffes Random Animal Mod** or any mods that modify *ThingDefs_Races* files
-This mod is *fully compatible* with **Expanded Prosthetics and Organ Engineering**
+* This mod is *fully compatible* with **Expanded Prosthetics and Organ Engineering**

+## Animal part list
 Following parts are added to the game:

 * animal brain stimulator.
 Fits all animals.
+* bionic animal heart.
+Fits all animals.
+* bionic animal lung.
+Fits all animals.
 * bionic animal eyes.
 Fits all animals.
 * simple/bionic animal ears.
 Fits all animals.
 * simple/bionic animal jaw.
 Fits all animals.
 * simple/bionic animal spine.
 Fits all animals.
-* simple prosthetic animal arms.
+* simple prosthetic/bionic animal arms.
 Fits monkey and megatherium.
-* bionic animal arms.
-Fits monkey and megatherium.
-* bionic animal heart.
+* simple prosthetic animal/bionics legs.
 Fits all animals.
-* bionic animal lung.
-Fits all animals.
 * peglegs.
 Can be crafted with 1 wood.
 Fits all animals.
 Least efficiency.
-* simple prosthetic animal legs.
-Fits all animals.
-* bionic animal legs.
-Fits all animals.

 All parts can be obtained from traders, except pegleg.